php-fig/fig-standards/proposed/PSR-Cache.md

 The main focus of the Cache\Pool object is to accept a key from the Calling Library and return the associated Cache\Item object.
 The majority of the Pool object's implementation is up to the Implementing Library, including all configuration, initialization and the injection itself into the Calling Library.

-Items can be retrieved from the Cache\Pool either individually or as a group operation.
+Items can be retrieved from the Cache\Pool either individually or as a group operation, either by using the getCache or getCacheIterator functions.

-The Cache\IteratorFactory is an extension of the Cache\Factory class which is capable of performing bulk operations.
-While it can be used for retrieving individual items, it also defines a "getCacheIterator" function which takes an array of keys and returns a Cache\Iterator object.

 ```php
 namespace PSR\Cache;